 If it seems too thin or thick, you can add a touch more chocolate chips or heavy cream!
 The type of cream and white chocolate that you use can affect the consistency, so feel free to adjust as needed.

-I like to put my ganache into plastic squirt bottles when decorating cakes!
+I put my ganache into plastic squirt bottles when decorating cakes!
 But you can also use a spoon to drizzle it over cakes.

-Extra ganache can be kept in the fridge for 2 weeks.
+Extra ganache can be kept in the fridge for a month.